Organizations often have three levels of controls:

 Once standards are determined, the next step is measuring performance.
 For a given standard, managers must decide on how to measure actual performance and often do so.
-One of the more popular techniques used to help get standards and coordinate the measurement performance is management objectives.
+One of the more popular techniques used to help get standards and coordinate the measurement performance is management by objectives.

 The means of measuring performance will depend on set standards, but they can include such data as units produced, amount of service rendered, amount of materials used, number of defects found, scrap rate, steps or processes followed, profits, return on investments, quality of output, or stores opened.